FAIRplus/the-fair-cookbook/docs/content/recipes/new-ontology-term-request-recipe.md

 [SNOMED CT - Systematized Nomenclature of Medicine](http://www.snomed.org/)

 **Scope of the ontology:**
-clinical findings, procedures, body structures, substances, pharmaceuticals, devices, specimen
+conditions, clinical findings, procedures, body structures, substances, pharmaceuticals, devices, specimen

 **Information about requesting changes or additions:**
 SNOMED CT has a [Content Request Service (CRS)](https://confluence.ihtsdotools.org/display/SCTCR/CRS+User+Guide).
 Requests can be submitted by members of SNOMED International, Nationale Release Centers or other authorized users, and must align with the [Editorial guide](https://confluence.ihtsdotools.org/display/DOCEG).